Bure criminal association case

 Investigators[3]:

-• Followed one of the people that were arrested for a few hours on one occasion, and for a few minutes on another, to find out where they lived.
+• Followed one of the people who were arrested for a few hours on one occasion, and for a few minutes on another, to find out where they lived.

-• Spent several days conducting static surveillance on a place associated with the struggle against Cigéo called “l'ancienne gare de Luméville” (“the former Luméville train station”), a few isolated buildings surrounded by fields.
+• Spent several days conducting static surveillance on a place associated with the struggle against Cigéo (a few isolated buildings surrounded by fields).
 For up to 16 hours a day they took notes and pictures of people and vehicles entering and leaving the location.

 Service provider collaboration